x3ro/websocket-tty/README.md

 # websocket-tty

-This incredible piece of software allows you to execute shell commands on your local machine, from your browser.
+This incredible piece of software allows you to execute shell commands on your local machine, from your browser, via websockets.

 Why would anyone do such a thing, you ask?
 I'm using it to demonstrate shell-based stuff in my browser-based presentations using [Shower](https://github.com/shower/shower/).
 As soon as I've made the JavaScript side of this process presentable, I will open-source it and link it here.